kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 **v1.2 (September 2023)**
 - Uses Damage Stacking in the Duel Ring
-- Tweaked character build to stay at 4 Com
+- New strats in Tatooine 1 and Dantooine 2
 - Save the students and destroy the droid on Korriban
-- Reordered Valley of the Dark Lords
+- Reordered Valley of the Dark Lords to group combat together and save stims
-- New strats in Tatooine 1 and Dantooine 2
+- Moved Pazaak, HK-47, and Iziz to Tatooine 2
+- Added the silly Vorn skip
 - Streamlined credit route through Manaan 1
-- Moved Pazaak, HK-47, and Iziz to Tatooine 2
+- Tweaked character build to stay at 4 Com
+- Updated alignment route

 **v1.1 (August 2023)**
 - Reformat to migrate to GitHub